jeffjaehoyang/new-jeffyang.io/src/data/news/2020/5 fumi-start/index.md

 ---
 category: 'news'
-content: 'Started internship @Fumi! 🛍️'
+content: 'Winter Internship @Fumi! 🛍️'
+explanation: 'I worked for 4 months at a Series A e-commerce startup in Korea.'
 newsDate: 'Oct 2020'
 year: '2020'
 published: true